Browse Abandonment Email Tips (Plus Examples) to Turn Browsers into Buyers

 - Browse abandonment email examples to help spur your own creativity

-Browse abandonment emails are automations or flows that a shopper triggers by taking specific actions on your site—which makes them a highly personalized means of communication.
+Browse abandonment emails are triggered when a shopper takes a specific action on your site—which makes them a highly personalized means of communication.

 Think about the last time you looked at products online.
 Maybe you were exploring a new brand that was recommended to you by a friend, or you were shopping for the perfect gift for a wedding.
 Perhaps your favorite jewelry brand just launched a new collection and you were scoping out the latest pieces.

 Whatever the reason behind your search was, I’d wager that you probably didn’t buy a product on your first go-around.
 And you wouldn’t be alone.
-53 percent of shoppers say they always do research before making a purchase to ensure they’re making the best choice, according to a study conducted by Google.
+According to a study conducted by Google, 53 percent of shoppers say they always do research before making a purchase to ensure they’re making the best choice.

 But the more products you see online, the easier it is to lose track of all your choices.
 That’s precisely where browse abandonment emails enter the chat.